chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 If both criteria are met, the mirror encodes the cached response using Binary HTTP {{!BHTTP=RFC9292}}
 and returns it to the client in a response.
-The mirror response includes a Cache-Control header with "max-age" directive set to that of the cached response.
+The mirror response includes a Cache-Control header with "max-age" directive set to that of the cached response minus the elapsed time since the response has been cached.
+"Expires" header MAY be used instead.

 Otherwise, mirrors send a GET request to the target resource URL, copying the Accept header from the client request if present.
 If this request fails, the mirror returns a 4xx error to the client.
-If this request suceeeds, the mirror checks it for validity.
+If this request succeeds, the mirror checks it for validity.
 The response is considered valid and stored in the mirror's cache if the following criteria are met:

 1. The response can be cached according to the rules in {{Section 3 of CACHING}}.
 In particular,